 What is the difference between an LLC and an Operating Agreement?

 An LLC (Limited Liability Company) is a type of business structure.
 It’s a legal business entity that you form by filing a document called the Certificate of Formation with the state.

 An Operating Agreement is an internal document that governs how your LLC is run.
 It contains rules about how much of the company each Member of the LLC owns, and other details about management and taxes.

 Said another way, the LLC is your legal entity.
 And the Operating Agreement is a written set of rules for how the LLC will operate.

 You could have an LLC without an Operating Agreement (but you shouldn’t).
 But you can’t have an Operating Agreement without an LLC.

-Here are the steps to starting an LLC in Maine:
+Here are the steps to the LLC formation process.
+How to start an LLC in Maine: